khaledsaikat/wordpress-vagrant/README.md

 On Mac and Linux, this file is located at /etc/hosts.
 On Windows, it is located at C:\Windows\System32\drivers\etc\hosts.

-Now visit [http://wordpress.app](http://wordpress.app) to check your new blog.
+Now visit http://wordpress.app to check your new blog.

 You can find all WordPress files inside wordpress directory on your local machine.
 Now use your favorite editor to modify files.
 Any modification will immediately reflect on virtual machine.

+**Admin access of Wordpress:**
+- username: admin
+- password: secret

+**Database:**
+- dbname: wordpress
+- dbuser: homestead
+- dbpass: secret

+### Homestead.yaml

+Homestead.yaml comes with several configurations.
+You can map any local directory to virtual server and also configure custom domain.

+To get more info about homestead, visit [Laravel Homestead](http://laravel.com/docs/5.1/homestead)